Extreme-classification/deepxml/README.md

 - [x] Different class for features/labels
 - [x] Different class for shortlist
 - [ ] Parameters from json?
-- [ ] Remove dependence on labels in prediction?/get_document_embeddings?
+- [ ] Remove dependence on labels in prediction?
 - [x] Shortlist with NS
 - [x] Support for dynamic shortlist
 - [x] Support for on-disk document embeddings (i.e. a large number of documents)